 Great NEW Wreck for Cyprus – MV ELPIDA !

-As part of the ongoing programme to create protected areas of artificial reefs all around Cyprus it is with great pleasure that we announce our latest Wreck for diving.
+As part of the ongoing programme to create protected areas and artificial reefs all around Cyprus it is with great pleasure that we announce our latest Wreck for diving.
 The Elpida was sank on 7th December 2019 and is a great addition in the islands plans for the continuing growth of diving tourism in Cyprus.

-The Elpida, which means Hope, is a large 63m commercial vessel from Greece and lies at a depth of just under 30m.
+The Elpida, which means Hope, is a large 63m commercial container vessel from Greece and lies at a depth of just under 30m.
 The main deck lies at 20-22m and the top of the masts are at a depth of 10m.